jzhoubu/MSBD-2018Fall/README.md

->Hi, this is a repo built for students major in big data technology(BDT) in HKUST .  \
+>Hi, this is a repo built for students major in big data technology(BDT) in HKUST.  \
 > Feel free to send a pull request on the repo to help each other improve the programming skill.

 # Summary